-The contact owns a 2019 Honda Ridgeline.
-The contact stated that there was a rattling sound coming from the front end of the vehicle near the fuel injectors.
-There were no warning lights.
-The dealer was contacted, and an appointment was scheduled.
-The vehicle was not yet diagnosed or repaired.
-The manufacturer was made aware of the failure.
-The failure mileage was 104,000.
+The contact owns a 2020 Honda Ridgeline.
+The contact stated that while the vehicle was parked or while driving, there was a loud knocking sound coming from the engine compartment.
+There were no warning lights illuminated.
+The vehicle was taken to the dealer, where it was diagnosed that three rod bearings and that cylinders #3, #5, and #6 had failed.
+The contact was informed that the engine needed to be replaced.
+The vehicle was not repaired.
+The manufacturer was made aware of the failure, and a case was opened.
+The approximate failure mileage was 140,000.

 See